-Other extended radio sources in galaxy clusters, such as gently re-energized tails \citep[GReETs,][]{deGasperin2017} and radio phoenices \citep{Kale2011,Cohen2011,Duchesne2021}, are thought to trace ancient tails and lobes of radio galaxies that have been re-accelerated.
-They are smaller ($\sim100$\,kpc) sources and show a direct connection to individual radio galaxies.
-The observational difference between radio phoenices and GReETs lies in the morphology, the spectral properties and the presence of a shock in the ICM.
-These differences can be explained by a difference in the underlying mechanism of re-acceleration.
-Phoenices are mostly irregular sources with a steep spectrum without clear spatial trends, they are thought to be accelerated by the adiabatic compression of old radio lobes through a shock wave \citep{Ensslin2001,Ensslin2002}.
-In contrast, GReETs are elongated tails of radio galaxies which show highly unusual properties.
-Starting from the host radio galaxy, spectral aging causes an increasing steepening of the observed synchrotron emission, however, at some point, the tail shows an unexpected re-brightening coinciding with a constant or even flattening spectral index.
-This is thought to be explained by a gentle energetization mechanism probably connected to micro-turbulence in the tail induced by interactions with the ICM \citep{deGasperin2017,vanWeeren2021}.
-The exact nature of the mechanism remains unclear, as currently, only a small number of such sources or candidates have been reported in the literature with very limited spectral information \citep{deGasperin2017,Cuciti2018,Wilber2018,Botteon2021b,Ignesti2022}.
+Other extended radio sources in galaxy clusters, such as gently reenergized tails \citep[GReETs;][]{deGasperin2017} and radio phoenixes \citep{Kale2011,Cohen2011,Duchesne2021}, are thought to trace ancient tails and lobes of radio galaxies that have been reaccelerated.
+They are smaller sources ($\sim100$\,kpc) and are directly connected to individual radio galaxies.
+The observational difference between radio phoenixes and GReETs lies in the morphology, the spectral properties, and in the presence of a shock in the ICM.
+These differences can be explained by a difference in the underlying reacceleration mechanism.
+Phoenixes are mostly irregular sources with a steep spectrum without clear spatial trends, and they are thought to be accelerated by the adiabatic compression of old radio lobes through a shock wave \citep{Ensslin2001,Ensslin2002}.
+In contrast, GReETs are elongated tails of radio galaxies with highly unusual properties.
+Starting from the host radio galaxy, spectral aging causes an increasing steepening of the observed synchrotron emission, but at some point, the tail shows an unexpected rebrightening that coincides with a constant or even flattening spectral index.
+This is thought to be explained by a gentle energetization mechanism that is probably connected to microturbulence in the tail that is induced by interactions with the ICM \citep{deGasperin2017,vanWeeren2021}.
+The exact nature of the mechanism remains unclear because only a small number of such sources or candidates have been reported in the literature so far, with very limited spectral information \citep{deGasperin2017,Cuciti2018,Wilber2018,Botteon2021b,Ignesti2022}.

-Observations at low radio frequencies ($<1$\,GHz) are essential to study ultra-steep sources such as USSRHs and GReETs since these sources remain undetectable at higher frequencies due to their spectral properties.
+Observations at low radio frequencies ($<1$\,GHz) are essential for studying ultra-steep sources such as USSRHs and GReETs because these sources remain undetectable at higher frequencies, which is due to their spectral properties.
 The LOw-Frequency Array \citep[LOFAR;][]{vanHaarlem2013} is the largest and most sensitive radio-interferometer operating at low frequencies.
-As such, it is perfectly suited to study diffuse radio emission in clusters of galaxies.
+It is therefore perfectly suited for studying diffuse radio emission in clusters of galaxies.